Senate approves Baucus as ambassador to China

 He succeeds Gary Locke, who served as Obama's secretary of commerce before becoming the U.S. envoy in Beijing.

-(Additional reporting by Richard Cowan and Susan Cornwell, and Michael Martina in Beijing; Editing by Sandra Maler, Peter Cooney and Mohammad Zargham)
+(Additional reporting by Richard Cowan and Susan Cornwell; Editing by Sandra Maler, Peter Cooney and Mohammad Zargham)